MacGH23/BatteryScript_ABCDs/README.md

 **Discharger:**
 * Meanwell BIC-2200<br>
 * Lumentree (by ask4it) 600/1000/2000, upto 3 can be used in parallel<br>
-Sun inverters with Trucki PCB should also work <br>
+* Sun1000/2000 inverters with TruckiRS485 PCB should also work, but not tested <br>
 * Simulator, can be used for testing

 **BMS:**